jameslovallo/ardi/README.md

 Ardi is a runtime framework, designed to work with any app, site, or platform.
 Since Sass and Less are build-time languages, no official support is provided.
 If you want to write styles in sass and use them in your components, you can always compile to native CSS and `@import` the file using Ardi's `styles` key.

 Many Sass features are redundant when using the Shadow DOM.
 Complex BEM selectors requiring `&` nesting are unnecessary because styles are scoped to the component, and CSS has native support for variables.
-Native support for nesting is even coming soon.
-That being said, if cannot live without SASS (or another pre-processor) for prototyping, here is <app-link>[a demo](https://ardi.netlify.app/demos/sass)</app-link> showing how you can.
+Nesting is even coming soon.
+That being said, if cannot live without using SASS (or another pre-processor) for prototyping, here is <app-link>[a demo](https://ardi.netlify.app/demos/sass)</app-link> showing how you can.

 ## Lifecycle